khimo/khimo.github.io/bli-guides/_manuals/conf-scenes-as-shortcuts.md

 ---
-title: Configure PRO BLI Scenes as Siri Shortcuts
+title: Siri Shortcuts configuration and usage guide for PRO BLI
 description: Set up Siri Shortcuts to enable you to fire your PRO BeoLiving Intelligence's scenes by talking to Siri over the Khimo Cloud.
 layout: pagetoc
 ---